Five Little Resources that will Save You in December

 My blogging friends over at Focused on Fifth are hosting a 12 Days of Christmas linky party full of great ideas to get organized and manage teaching during school holidays.
 I'm partnering with them three days this week and hope you'll find lots of helpful ideas and resources.

 Today's focus is on holiday teaching resources designed to get you through the month of December.
 I have five resources for you that will get you organized, help spread positivity, and keep students engaged.
+Some are free and others are paid in my store.
+However, if you’re a member of The Treasury, you’ll find a few samples of the paid resources for free!

 1. Printable Organizational Tools